metacall/core/docs/README.md

 - To provide an high level API with a simple UX and to be easy to understand.

-- To work in high performance environments.
+- To work in high-performance environments.

 - To be as cross-platform as possible.